dome9/cloud-bots/bots/Bots.md

 ## config\_enable

 What it does: Enables AWS Config.
 This DOES NOT create config rules.
 It only turns on the configuration recorders.
-Usage: AUTO: config\_enable bucket\_name=mybucketlogs bucket\_region=us-west-1 include\_global\_resource\_types\_region=us-west-1 Limitations: none
+Usage:  config\_enable bucket\_name=mybucketlogs bucket\_region=us-west-1 include\_global\_resource\_types\_region=us-west-1 Limitations: none
 Variables (and their defaults): bucket\_name = accountNumber +